 It is not recommended that you use a standard sheet since the excess fabric can be a suffocation hazard for small children.

-While each of the mini cribs we viewed has their own strengths, we would have to say that the DaVinci Kalani is our top pick.
+While each of the mini cribs we viewed has its own strengths, we would have to say that the DaVinci Kalani is our top pick.

-And remember, all but the last mini crib on our list is Greenguard Gold Certified and meets CPSC safety standards.
+And remember, all but the last mini crib on our list is Greenguard Gold Certified and meet CPSC safety standards.
 So you can just pick the one you like most with confidence.

 Read more posts on nursery accessories: